 REPAIR HARM REDUCE RISK REBUILD COMMUNITY

 Restorative justice practices see crime as more than breaking the law—it looks to the harm done to the people, relationships and community.
 Restorative justice practices require the cooperation and collaboration of the community and the government.
-Restorative justice focuses on healing the injury caused by harm, balancing effective services for victims and when appropriate, the offender.
+Restorative justice focuses on healing the injury caused by harm, balancing effective services for victims and when appropriate, the respondent.

 Restorative justice programs exist all over the United States and across the world.
 Canada, New Zealand, Austria, Japan and several other European nations practice forms of restorative justice.
 Dane County’s Community Restorative Court takes after successful examples in Red Hook, San Francisco’s Community Justice Center, and Baltimore’s Community Conferencing Center.

 a) victims who meet with a respondent are far more likely to be satisfied with the response to their case than those who go through the traditional justice system;

 b) after meeting the respondent, victims are significantly less fearful of being re-victimized;